jianminchen/PersonalFinanceJulia/ReadMe.md

 I experienced the tough time in USA after 2017.
 USA was in recesison in 2009, a lot of property in Florida was underwater.
 I managed to make a living from August 2008 to April 2010, live on savings and with low interest rate of home equity loan.

 I had difficulty time to adapt and hop on the opportunity in the city of Vancouver.
 Although at that time I thought that I did right thing in Nov.
-2011, actually I missed the opportunity I had in Canada.
+2011, I got loan approved but I did not take it.
+Actually I missed the opportunity I had in Canada.

 I need to do a few study related to Canada banking comparing to USA banking.
 I need to write down my questions, and then look up Youtube.com videos, learn a few terms about passive income, and rental income, and all other benefits to have a full time job offer at hand.